| Distance (km) | Ascent (metres) | Number of days | |

 Public transport

 Reaching Buckie is simplest by taxi from Keith station, which lies on the railway between Inverness and Aberdeen.
-The alternative is to take a train to Elgin, then direct Stagecoach bus no 35 to Buckie.
-Access to Aviemore is easy by train (it’s on Scotrail’s main line between Edinburgh and Inverness) or express bus.
+The alternative is to take a train to Elgin, then direct Stagecoach bus number 35 to Buckie.
+Access to Aviemore and Newtonmore is easy by train (they are on Scotrail’s main line between Edinburgh and Inverness) or express bus.
 For those arriving by air, there is an airport at Inverness; depending on your starting-point, Edinburgh or Aberdeen airports may be relevant.

 Local transport between sections of the Way is more difficult, with buses less frequent and some on certain days only, or linked to school term-time.
-Bus timetables are given on the official website.
-Taxi firms normally charge mileage from their base, so check fares before booking.
-The Strathspey Steam Railway plies between Broomhill (near Nethy Bridge) and Aviemore but as a heritage railway its service is irregular.
+Useful contacts are given on this page.
+Taxis are expensive (the Moray Council rate is £3 per mile) and may charge mileage from their base, so check fares before booking.
+Ace Taxis are mainly based at Buckie (tel 01343 820 820) and Craigellachie Cars at Craigellachie (tel 07960 567 118).
+The Strathspey Steam Railway plies between Broomhill (near Nethy Bridge) and Aviemore, but as a heritage railway its service is irregular and seasonal.

 For details, visit Traveline Scotland, or, for the entire UK, Traveline.
 For travel from anywhere to anywhere, try Rome2Rio.